 We reviewed the Superlux HD-681 Evo last year and were blown away that you can get this much headphone for such a low price.
 If you consider yourself and audiophile on a budget then don't look past these.

-The sound is spacious and detailed offering listeners a level of clarity that is unheard of for under $100 let alone at the current price of well under $50.
+The sound is spacious and detailed offering listeners a level of clarity that is unheard of for under the price.

 Build quality is only ok, at this price you have to make compromises but we have had our set going on 18 months now and haven't found a fault yet.